Kangaroo Point Pedestrian Bridge

 The Preliminary Business Case found the Kangaroo Point Pedestrian Bridge is a feasible, value-for-money investment that will deliver lasting benefits for our city.

-Feedback from the community will play a critical role in the development of the Kangaroo Point Pedestrian Bridge.
-Find out how you can have your say on this exciting new project for Brisbane.
+Initial consultation on the project was undertaken in late 2019.
+Feedback from the community will play a critical role in the development of the Kangaroo Point Pedestrian Bridge and Council will provide further opportunities for you to have your say on the project in 2020.

 Download the latest newsletter in your preferred format: